• NewJerseyAlmanac.com: Gateway to New Jersey Information

 Leon and Toby Cooperman Family Foundation (Clifton)

-Established 1981 by Leon Cooperman and wife Toby> Foundation assets reported as $263 million, annual grants $15 million in 2016> Leon Cooperman, founder and CEO of Omega Advisors hedge fund, one of US wealthiest with some $3.1 billion in net worth on Forbes' 2017 Worlds Billionaires list, ranked number 22 on Forbes' 2017 list of highest-earning hedge fund managers> NJ support includes $25 million to Saint Barnabas Medical Center for construction of new Cooperman Family Pavilion opened September 2017> Other NJ grants to ECLC of New Jersey, where Toby Cooperman worked as ECLC learning disabilities teacher for 25 years, operates schools for some 300 special needs students ages 5–21 in Chatham and Ho-Ho-Kus, other training, support services for 700 adults and children in 11 northern NJ counties> Cooperman holds MBA from Columbia Business School, support of Columbia includes $25 million gift in 2011 to support expansion of campus, endowed Leon Cooperman Professorship of Finance and Economics in 1995 and created Cooperman Scholarship Challenge in 2007 to fund over 40 need-based scholarships> Foundation also supports Hunter College in NY, where both Coopermans met as undergraduates in French class, in 2017 announced $25 million gift--largest ever given to College--$15 million for Leon and Toby Cooperman Library and $10 million to seed Leon Cooperman Scholarship Program for students selected as potential future business leaders> Coopermans also first in US to endow Birthright Israel program sending Jews aged 18–26 on free short-term visits to Israel to promote Jewish identity.
+Established 1981 by Leon Cooperman and wife Toby> Foundation assets reported as $263 million, annual grants $15 million in 2016> Leon Cooperman, founder and CEO of Omega Advisors hedge fund, one of US wealthiest with over $3 billion in net worth> NJ support includes $25 million to Saint Barnabas Medical Center for construction of Cooperman Family Pavilion opened 2017> Other NJ grants to ECLC of New Jersey, where Toby Cooperman worked as ECLC learning disabilities teacher for 25 years, operates schools for some 300 special needs students ages 5–21 in Chatham and Ho-Ho-Kus, other training, support services for 700 adults and children in northern NJ counties> Cooperman holds MBA from Columbia Business School, support of Columbia includes $25 million gift in 2011 to support expansion of campus, endowed Leon Cooperman Professorship of Finance and Economics in 1995 and created Cooperman Scholarship Challenge in 2007 to fund over 40 need-based scholarships> Foundation also supports Hunter College in NY, where both Coopermans met as undergraduates in French class, 2017 $25 million gift--largest ever given to College--$15 million for Leon and Toby Cooperman Library and $10 million to seed Leon Cooperman Scholarship Program for students selected as potential future business leaders> Coopermans also first in US to endow Birthright Israel program sending Jews aged 18–26 on free short-term visits to Israel to promote Jewish identity.

 Frances L. & Edwin L. Cummings Memorial Fund (NY City)